 In 1997, a plan was approved calling for the reintroduction of Mexican wolves in Arizona and New Mexico.
 In March 1998, 11 Mexican gray wolves in three family groups were released into the wilds of the Apache National Forest of southeastern Arizona.
 Two additional wolves were released later that year.
 The highlight of the recovery program took place in 1998 when, for the first time in 50 years, a Mexican gray wolf pup was born in the wild.

-Illegal shooting still remains the number one killer of wolves along the Arizona-New Mexico border having claimed 20 wolves since 1998.
-The US Fish & Wildlife Service plans to revise the rules to allow for broader roaming privileges letting the wolves roam outside of the current recovery area, which is considered too limited by some.
-This would allow wolves to naturally migrate into other places with suitable habitat throughout the southwest, such as the Grand Canyon Ecoregion.
+Illegal shooting still remains the number one killer of wolves along the Arizona-New Mexico border having claimed 61 wolves since 1998.
+The US Fish & Wildlife Service revised the rules in January 2015 to allow for broader roaming privileges letting the wolves roam outside of the current Blue Range Wolf Recovery Area, which is considered too limited by scientists.
+This would allow wolves to naturally disperse into other places with suitable habitat throughout the southwest, but they will impose an artificial, and politically-based boundary at Interstate I-40.
+Wolves are still prohibited from establishing territories in the Grand Canyon region.
 Environmentalists and some ranchers agree that the human-wolf conflict could be eased if wolves weren't so concentrated.

 Wolf recovery requires both captive breeding and reintroduction to the wild.
 Captive management is necessary to increase the population and to minimize the potential for in breeding depression.
 Reintroduction is essential to ensure that Mexican wolves exist in the wild and persist as more than just a population of zoo wolves.
 The first captive-reared Mexican wolves were reintroduced into the Blue Range Wolf Recovery Area beginning in January 1998.
 Immediately prior to reintroduction, no wild Mexican wolves were thought to remain in the U.S. or Mexico.

-Currently, there are about 83 Mexican wolves roaming free in the wild.
-The wild population has never reached the initial 100-wolf population target for the Blue Range Wolf Recovery Area projected to be reached by 2006.
-There are also currently about 300 wolves at 52 captive breeding facilities throughout the United States and Mexico. (note: having 100 wolves in the Blue Range Wolf Recovery Area would not mean that wolves had been recovered to AZ or the southwest…there are still other areas, such as the Grand Canyon Ecoregion and the Sky Islands, that provide suitable wolf habitat, and need to be considered in order for the Fish and Wildlife Service to accomplish the goal set forth by the Endangered Species Act of recovering wolves to a significant portion of their historic range.).
+Currently, there are about 110 Mexican wolves roaming free in the wild.
+This is the first time the wild population has reached the initial 100-wolf population target for the Blue Range Wolf Recovery Area projected to be reached by 2006.
+There are also currently about 300 wolves at 52 captive breeding facilities throughout the United States and Mexico. (note: having 100 wolves in the Blue Range Wolf Recovery Area would not mean that wolves had been recovered to AZ or the southwest…there are still other areas, such as the Grand Canyon Ecoregion, the Southern Rockies and the Sky Islands, that provide suitable wolf habitat, and need to be considered in order for the Fish and Wildlife Service to accomplish the goal set forth by the Endangered Species Act of recovering wolves to a significant portion of their historic range.).